The new employee orientation process has three components:

 Prior to the first day of employment

 New employees are encouraged to review the I-9 requirements online and complete Section 1 of the I-9 using the online processing website.
 A link to this online website should have been provided to the new employee, in the offer letter or by the hiring manager/department.
 On the employee's first day they are asked to show up for work with the appropriate identification.
-Departments have the ability to complete Section 2 or send the new hire to the Office of Human Resources to complete Section 2.
+Departments have the ability to complete Section 2 or send the new hire to University Human Resources to complete Section 2.

 New employees are also encouraged to complete the payroll forms that are turned in during the Benefit Orientation.
 Federal and Virginia tax forms are done online via Banner Self Service.